 - In the morning

 Morning is often considered to be the best time to meditate, since the mind is quiet and fresh.
 Most of us are also less likely to doze off in the early hours.
 People who practice every day appreciate morning meditation since it sets a calm and productive tone before the day’s activities and distractions begin.
 Many people choose to sit before breakfast.
+You could try a morning gratitude meditation.

 Meditation expert Trungram Gyalwa in his blog Top 10 Tips on How to Meditate explains the benefits of meditating in the morning: